Feast of Tabernacles

 “For your help will I send My servants Isaiah and Jeremiah, after whose counsel I have sanctified and prepared for you twelve trees laden with divers fruits, …whereby I will fill your children with joy.”2 Esdras 2:18-19 from the Apocrypha

 The everlasting tabernacles that God has prepared are the interwoven words of His prophets throughout Scripture.
 When woven in the mind and heart, their wisdom gives understanding to the reader for their protection.
 God is not speaking of a physical house when He commands His People to dwell in booths.
-Israel is commanded to dwell in the finely woven Word of God, and He will dwell with them in their tents of flesh.
+Israel is commanded to dwell in the finely woven Word of God.
+If they dwell with God by reading and understanding His Word, He will dwell with them in their hearts and minds.

 Scripture must be read with discernment and spiritual understanding.
 Through continual study and contemplation, the Word will be written in the heart and mind of the reader.
-Being immersed in His Righteous Judgements, one will begin to dwell with God.
+Being immersed in His Righteous Judgements, one will begin to walk in agreement with God.

 “Behold, the days come, says the LORD, that I will make a New Covenant with the House of Israel, and the House of Judah …I will put My Law in their inward parts, and write it in their hearts; and will be their God, and they shall be My People.”Jeremiah 31:31-33